-- Kant's view is that everything that we perceive through our sensations is perceive within a spatio-temporal framework.
+\longrightarrow Kant's view is that everything that we perceive through our sensations is perceived within a spatio-temporal framework.
 Such a framework does not belong to the things in themselves, but constitutes the forms of human sensibility instead.
-We never have access to the things in themselves, but only to the way in which they appear to us as objects of our representation, i.e. as shaped by the forms of our intuition.
 According to Kant, this view is the only one which explains the possibility of pure mathematics as a science bases on intuitions which are not empirical.